utsuboco/r3f-perf/README.md

 - Position parameter
 - Values and graphs refresh frequency parameter
 - Fix graph SVG position if too low (not visible)

+For more tools, tips and examples you can follow me on twitter [@onirenaud](https://twitter.com/onirenaud)